Matter and Measurement

 Complex Ions and Ligands in Chemistry

-Core Concepts In this article, we learn about complex ions in chemistry and their ligands, including the various types of complexes, the importance of coordination number, and the chemistry of ligands including ligand substitution reactions.
-Topics Covered in Other Articles
+Core Concepts In this article, you will learn about complex ions in chemistry and their ligands.
+We’ll cover the various types of complexes, the importance of coordination number, and the chemistry of ligands, including ligand substitution reactions.
+Topics Covered in

 Acids and Bases